 The bill aims to enhance workplace violence prevention in health care settings by amending existing regulations and introducing new requirements.
-It mandates that each health care setting develop and implement a workplace violence prevention plan, which must be updated at least once a year.
-The plan should address various factors contributing to workplace violence, including security measures, staffing patterns, job design, and employee training.
-Additionally, if a health care setting has a safety or workplace violence committee, this committee is responsible for developing, implementing, and monitoring the plan.
+It mandates that each health care setting develop and implement a workplace violence prevention plan, which must be monitored by a safety or workplace violence committee composed of both employee-elected and employer-selected members.
+The plan should address various factors contributing to workplace violence, including security measures, staffing patterns, job design, emergency procedures, and employee training.
+Additionally, the bill requires that the workplace violence prevention plan be reviewed and updated at least once per calendar year.

 Statutes affected: Original Bill: 49.19.020